-Fever assessment:
+• Fever assessment:

-- When did the fever start? (fever should precede rash) - o How high has the fever been without the use of antipyretics (or is the fever subjective)? - Did the fever persist, or did it disappear? (if fever disappeared before rash onset without the use of antipyretics, the patient is unlikely to have measles) - Fever generally peaks on day 2 or 3 after rash onset; fever persisting longer than this in a confirmed measles case is an indication of a complication.
+- \circ When did the fever start?
+In cases of measles, fever usually precedes the rash. - How high has the fever been without the use of antipyretics (or is the fever subjective)? - Did the fever persist, or did it disappear?
+If fever disappeared before rash onset without the use of antipyretics, the patient is unlikely to have measles. - Fever generally peaks on day 2 or 3 after rash onset; fever persisting longer than this in a confirmed measles case is an indication of a complication.